david-slatinek/kf34/README.md

   <img alt="diagrams.net" src="https://img.shields.io/badge/diagrams.net-F08705?style=for-the-badge&logo=diagrams.net&logoColor=white"/>
 </div>

-For the relational database management system, we choose Postgresql.
+For the relational database management system, we choose PostgreSQL.
 In the database, we are storing information about the device and data capture.

 ER diagram can be seen from the following image:
 <div align="center">